rvirding/flavors/README.md

 Implements the Lisp Machine flavors system in/and for LFE.

-This is becoming less and less experimental.
-There are older experimental versions which test different implementation methods.

 NOTE: in these descriptions we will not describe the Lisp Machine flavors.
 Check here for the [Lisp Machine manual] (http://bitsavers.trailing-edge.com/pdf/mit/cadr/chinual_6thEd_Jan84/),